JanSharp/quick-adjustable-inserters/notes.md

 - [ ] add own technologies with the same names and own custom icons
 - [ ] add startup settings just like bobinserters, even with the same name, but only if they don't exist already
 - [ ] use "cardinal" instead of "perpendicular"
+- [ ] maybe add remote interface and api
+  - [ ] api file which checks for the existence remote interfaces containing a certain name, and calls all of them (that is to support for example smart inserters implementing the same interface, and being enabled at the same time)
+    - [ ] put the MIT license directly in the api file so others can copy it into their code.
+This allows for mods to implement the interface and replace quick adjustable inserters entirely without other mods using the api to have to change anything.
+It would "just work"
+  - [ ] change which technologies unlock what
+  - [ ] add more or less range
+  - [ ] trigger build & adjust
+  - [ ] trigger adjust key bind on a given entity
+  - [ ] trigger switch_to_idle_and_back